dgrubb/HiFive1-2600/README.md

 ## No, really.
 Why?

-Because I'm personally interested in learning about how the Atari 2600 worked, understanding the 6502 processor and wanted to build a project which would use a RISC-V micro-controller.
+Because I'm personally interested in learning about how the Atari 2600 worked, understanding the 6502 processor and wanted to build a project which would make extensive use of a RISC-V micro-controller.
 Writing an emulator is a great way to practice programming and doing so in a resource constrained environment presents interesting problems.

 ## Hardware